 - Culture Justifies Anything: Every human being has human rights as an individual - rights that are not nullified by the concept of cultural rights.
 This dissonance is what makes "Culture Justifies Anything" a trope.

 - Dehumanization: Where a certain group has their humanity removed to make them easier to kill.

 - Fantastic Racism: Issues of racism and similar handled through metaphor.

-- Final Solution: Genocide, often considered the ultimate violation of human rights.
+- Final Solution: Genocide - the deliberate mass-murder in whole or in part of an entire ethnic, cultural, national, or religious group - is often considered the ultimate violation of human rights.